suenot/django-revolution/docs/ARCHITECTURE.md

 # Architecture

-**Understanding Django Revolution's zone-based architecture.**
+**Understanding Django Revolution's dynamic zone-based architecture.**

-## Overview
+## 🏗️ Overview

-Django Revolution introduces a **zone-based architecture** that organizes your Django API into logical, isolated sections.
-Each zone represents a different context or access level for your API endpoints.
+Django Revolution introduces a **dynamic zone-based architecture** that organizes your Django API into logical, isolated sections.
+Each zone represents a different context or access level for your API endpoints, with **in-memory generation** eliminating the need for static files.

-## Zone-Based Architecture
+## 🧩 Zone-Based Architecture

 ### What are Zones?